Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Examples of practical applications

 In Fig.~\ref{fig:Al_low}(a), we present TDDFT results for the DSF of electrons in fcc aluminum with 11 valence electrons per atom at momentum transfer $q= 1.0~\textup{~\AA}^{-1}$ along the [100] direction relative to the crystal structure.
 We analyze two cases: ambient conditions at a temperature of $T=0.025~\rm ~{\rm eV}$ ($T\sim290~{\rm K}$) and an isochorically heated state at $T=25~\rm ~{\rm eV}$.
 The results of the analysis on the $\eta$-convergence in the imaginary time domain are shown in Figs.~\ref{fig:Al_low}(b) and \ref{fig:Al_low}(c) for $T=0.025~\rm ~{\rm eV}$ and for $T=25~\rm ~{\rm eV}$, respectively, showing both the dependence on $\eta$ of the minimum of the shifted ITCF and the area under the shifted ITCF.
 We find that $\eta$-convergence is reached at $\eta\leq 0.5~{\rm eV}$.
 The DSF results computed with $\eta=0.5~{\rm eV}$ thus serve as the reference data for the application of the constraints-based SG filtering at $T=25~{\rm eV}$.
 In the isochorically heated scenario at a temperature of $T=25~\rm eV$, there is a significant computational bottleneck due to a large number of partially occupied orbitals and the requirement of considerable cutoff energy to describe thermal excitation from 2s and 2p states (L-shell) correctly.
-Considering the cubic crystal structure with a fcc crystal lattice parameter of $ a = 4.05 \, \textup{~\AA}^{-1}$, we used 100 orbitals per atom and $2700~{\rm eV}$ cutoff energy to capture enough partially occupied KS orbitals and to describe the effect of thermal excitations; with the smallest occupation number being less than $10^{-5}$ and the $k$-point grid set to $10\times10\times10$ (see Sec.~\ref{s:filt_par} for the SG filter parameters).
+Considering the cubic crystal structure with a fcc crystal lattice parameter of $ a = 4.05 \, \textup{~\AA}^{-1}$, we used 100 orbitals per atom and $200~{\rm Ry}$ cutoff energy to capture enough partially occupied KS orbitals and to describe the effect of thermal excitations; with the smallest occupation number being less than $10^{-5}$ and the $k$-point grid set to $10\times10\times10$ (see Sec.~\ref{s:filt_par} for the SG filter parameters).
 Here, we show the cold data to demonstrate the changes in the DSF due to thermal excitations.
 In the cold case, there are only six occupied KS orbitals per atom.
-With no computational issues, a noise-free DSF curve at $T=0.025~\rm ~{\rm eV}$ was generated using a $40 \times 40 \times 40$ $k$-point grid.
-We emphasize that the one calculation with such a dense $k$-point grid at $T=25~\rm eV$ would have required about six million CPU hours (assuming the best case scenario with cubic scaling of the compute time with the density of $k$-point grid).
-For comparison, the presented approach combining the $\eta$-convergence test in the imaginary time domain and the constraints-based filtering allowed us to compute the noise-free DSF data using only $\sim 10^5$ CPU hours.
+With no computational issues, a DSF curve free of non-physical fluctuations at $T=0.025~\rm ~{\rm eV}$ was generated using a $40 \times 40 \times 40$ $k$-point grid.